equal-learning/dev-web-premiers-pas/frontend/3-javascript/README.md

 2. Design the location (and some additional) information of a web resource using URL

 The core language features are presented in the following documents:
-1. JavaScriptBasics
+1. JavaScriptBasics.pdf
-2. JavaScriptNewFeatures
+2. JavaScriptNewFeatures.pdf
-3. JavaScriptProgramming
+3. JavaScriptProgramming.pdf

 For better appreciation of various features following are the supporting tutorials :